 Fall Into An Easeful Fall Routine

-As much as I love summer and the casual, care free days that are longer and less "structured," I am SO ready for kids to be back in school, summer travel to wind down and my regular routine to kick back in by the end of August.
+As much as I love summer and the casual, carefree days that are longer and less structured, I am SO ready for kids to be back in school, summer travel to wind down, and my regular routine to kick back in by the end of August.

-It’s the summer routine that often knocks people off track, me included.
-Whether or not you have kids, summer seems to be…. just a little different.
-The days are longer, the weather is better and there’s a pull in the direction of doing more to take advantage of the warmer weather.
+My fall routine is actually not much different from my transition to winter and spring routines.
+It's the summer routine that often knocks people off track—me included.
+Whether or not you have kids, summer just seems to be... a little different.
+The days are longer, the weather is better, and there's a pull toward doing more to take advantage of the warmer weather.

-I find that there’s a subtle spacious or empty feeling that comes with fall, but at the same time, there’s an essence of possibility and new beginnings.
-It feels like the ultimate time to curate the rest of the year, especially before the chaos of the holidays kicks in.
+I find there's a subtle spacious feeling that comes with fall, but at the same time, there's an essence of possibility and new beginnings.
+It feels like the ultimate time to curate the rest of the year, especially before the chaos of the holidays kicks in.HOW AYURVEDA VIEWS SEASONAL CHANGE.

-Ayurveda means the “science of life”.
+Ayurveda means the "science of life."
 Its main focus is disease prevention and longevity.

 Pitta – Late Spring/ Summer – dominated by the elements of fire and water, this time of year is hot, penetrating, sharp, intense, and oily.